-The sword that Kurome carries is actually a Teigu - one of 48 superweapons created by the first Emperor a thousand years ago to safeguard his kingdom.
+The sword that Kurome carries is actually an Imperial Arm - one of 48 superweapons created by the first Emperor a thousand years ago to safeguard his kingdom.
 Those that she kills with it can be revived as unliving puppets that are under her complete control.
 Kurome can keep up to 8 puppets, and have them active simultaneously, however, the more puppets she has active at once, the slower her reflexes become.
 The puppets, often referred to as Corpse Dolls, retain most of their skills and weaponry from life, but are also impervious to pain and can survive normally fatal injuries, and must usually be completely destroyed to be vanquished.

 Doya - a young-gun slinging woman who wields revolvers.
 She was an assassin in life.

 Woll - a former bodyguard armed with an incredibly durable shield.
 He is a bald-headed man with shades